 The bandwidth part in NR is more than simply a way of partitioning the carrier bandwidth efficiently.
 Each bandwidth part that is specified (up to four for each carrier/UE) has its own configuration for each of the physical channels, for dedicated resource allocations and for link management.
-A UE in RRC_CONNECTED can be dynamically switched between BWPs using the DCI, allowing a shorter switching time between BWP configurations.
-In Release 16 BWP framework was further extended, to include some layer-1 configurations that were defined for carrier level only in earlier release, like number of MIMO layers.
+A UE in RRC_CONNECTED can be dynamically switched between BWPs using the DCI, allowing rapid switching between BWP configurations, but some retuning delay is to be expected when switching.
+Also when switching from a smaller to a larger BWP additional CSI measurements may be needed to update the channel state.